top of page

 By Chad Zellmer | Emmy-Winning DP + Drone Operator | June 2025

-When you get an email that says "We need a drone at Red Rocks for an art installation," your answer is pretty much always yes.
+When you get an email that says, "We need a drone at Red Rocks for an art installation," your answer is pretty much always yes.
+This was my exciting opportunity to document something special.

 Two months ago, I was contacted by Barbara Crawford, a professor and installation artist from Southern Virginia University.
 She was heading to Colorado with a team of student artists to create the first-ever installation art piece at Red Rocks Amphitheatre.